Email FacebookTwitterMenu burgerClose thin

 Share

 Becoming a senior financial advisor can open up new avenues for career success.
-Taking on this type of role can also mean a significant increase in pay.
+Taking on this type of role can also mean a significant pay increase.
 But what’s a typical senior financial advisor salary?
-The average is around $120,000 annually.
-However, salaries operate on a range with some advisors earning more and others earning less depending on different factors.
+The average base pay ranges from around $103,000 to $133,000 annually.
+However, salaries operate on a range, with some advisors earning more and others earning less, depending on their level of experience, certifications, geographic location and client base.

 Are you looking to expand the marketing of your financial advisor practice?
 Try SmartAsset AMP, a holistic client prospecting and marketing automation platform.